BradDenver/grunt-preen/README.md

 ## The "preen" task

 ### Overview
-There is no need to add preen to the data object passed into `grunt.initConfig()` as there are currrently no configurable options for grunt-preen.
-Instead configuration is done by adding a preen property to your projects `bower.json` file as explained [here](https://github.com/BradDenver/Preen#configuration).
+Configuration is done by adding a preen property to your projects `bower.json` file as explained [here](https://github.com/BradDenver/Preen#configuration).
+You can also add arguments via the data object passed into `grunt.initConfig()`.

 ### Usage Examples